-Adventure racing is a year-round sport, you don’t need the best weather – which makes it even more enticing to get involved in.
+Adventure racing is a year-round sport, you don’t need the best weather, which makes it even more enticing to get involved in.
 No matter the season, this is a wonderful way to stay motivated and fit all year long.
-Ireland is a perfect destination for Adventure racing, we have the landscape and the wow factor when it comes to location!
+Ireland is a perfect destination for adventure racing - we have the landscape and the wow factor when it comes to location!

-What is Adventure Racing
+What is Adventure Racing?

-Adventure racing is generally a multi-sport involving 2 or more disciplines, in most cases running, cycling and kayaking.
+Adventure racing is generally a multi-sport involving two or more disciplines, in most cases running, cycling and kayaking.
 This style of racing is about endurance and stamina more so than speed.
 The type of adventure race will vary from event to event with Sprint distances, Sport distances and Ultra distances.

-What do I need to get involved
+What do I need to get involved?

 There is no need to intimidate yourself with the thought of purchasing top of the line bikes, runners, clothing, etc. Remember there is an adventure race out there for everyone, yes even you!
 With the popularity in the sport you can get also access to gear at very reasonable prices.

 You will need:

-Bike and cycling helmet - the type of bike will vary but a road bike will suffice in most cases.
+- Bike and cycling helmet - the type of bike will vary but a road bike will suffice in most cases.
 You should research your event to see what the smartest choice of bike is.
 If you do not own a bike but would still like to give adventure racing a try you can borrow or hire bikes.

-Windproof jacket - any jacket that will keep the wind off and help you stay warm will suffice.
+- Windproof jacket - any jacket that will keep the wind off and help you stay warm will suffice.
 There are loads of low cost jackets suitable for running and cycling on the market.

-Additional Mandatory Kit Includes
+Additional Mandatory Kit:

-A Spare bike tube and know how to change one – loads of guides on Youtube
+- A spare bike tube and know how to change one – loads of guides on Youtube.

-Survival blanket and whistle - Full kits can be purchased from your local outdoors shop such as this one from greatoutdoors
+- Survival blanket and whistle - full kits can be purchased from your local outdoors shop such as this one from greatoutdoors.

-For the majority of adventure races in Ireland the kayak and equipment for this section of the course will be provided by the event organisers – so don’t stress this part
+For the majority of adventure races in Ireland the kayak and equipment for this section of the course will be provided by the event organisers, so don’t stress this part.

-Do I need to be Fit?
+Do I need to be fit?

 You will need to train for an adventure race – you cannot just go from the seat to the summit!

 Fuel Your Body

-1. Don’t test out a snack option on race day
+- Don’t test out a snack option on race day.

-2. Eat foods that are easy to keep down and that you have eaten before.
+- Eat foods that are easy to keep down and that you have eaten before.

-3. Breakfast is key the morning of an event!
+- Breakfast is key the morning of an event!

 If you are thinking about adventure racing it means you are looking for more…more than just another 5km run, more than just a cycle!
 You don’t have to be an elite athlete for adventure racing you just need a desire to achieve your goals.
 Once you set a goal for yourself, whatever it may be, you need to make a plan on how you are going to achieve that goal.

-The first step is to break it into into small achievable targets - Can I run 5km and walk 5km?
+The first step is to break it into into small achievable targets - can I run 5km and walk 5km?
 How long will it take me?
 Can I cycle 20km?
 How long with that take me?
 Once we know what the goal is then we can take it on.

-Why Adventure Racing
+Why Adventure Racing?

-Adventure racing gives a good mix which challenges the full body…including the mind.
+- Adventure racing gives a good mix which challenges the full body…including the mind.

-It is achievable for anyone who has the desire
+- It is achievable for anyone who has the desire.

-We live in a fast paced world – adventure racing is a form of escapism, a time out.
+- We live in a fast paced world – adventure racing is a form of escapism, a time out.

-These races usually take place in locations of remarkable beauty – it’s a great way to visit an area and see it’s hidden charms, you won’t see these places sitting in your car!
+- These races usually take place in locations of remarkable beauty.
+It’s a great way to visit an area and see it’s hidden charms, you won’t see these places sitting in your car!

-Adventure racers are a family, a community.
+- Adventure racers are a family, a community.
 Taking part in adventure races is a great way to meet new like minded people and make new friends.
-Adventure racers help each other, encourage each other - yes there is competition, but more than that, there is compassion and comradery..
+Adventure racers help each other, encourage each other.
+Yes there is competition, but more than that, there is compassion and comradery.